Deyrick/Fedora/README.md

 # Wayland or Xorg
 By Default Wayland is enabled.
 If you have a Nvidia card this is not working well, so you would have to disable it.

-I disable it by uncommenting `WaylandEnable=false` and adding `DefaultSession=gnome-xorg.desktop` to the [daemon] section of /etc/gdm/custom.conf:
+disable it by uncommenting `WaylandEnable=false` and adding `DefaultSession=gnome-xorg.desktop` to the [daemon] section of /etc/gdm/custom.conf:
 ```shell

 sudo nano /etc/gdm/custom.conf